dfornis/dfornis/content/post/2022-04-05-data-visualizations-of-2021/index.en.md

 image = "CCA_line_header.png"
 +++

-While initially hesitant, owing to a sense that I would rather be involved in actual research, visualizing data turned out to be a creative outlet in the midst of other more theoretical work.
+While initially hesitant, owing to a sense that I would rather be involved in actual research, visualizing data turned out to be a creative outlet in the midst of more heavy data wrangling and theoretical work.

 All visualizations were made in R with ggplot2.